 Since this method is complex, here we show a video about how to create a bootable installer for you.
 You can follow this video carefully.

 Or, the following part will offer the detailed steps.

 1. A USB drive formatted as Mac OS Extended with at least 16GB (For Big Sur installer, 64GB is better) in size.

 2. Get macOS installation files.
 Find a healthy Mac, download the current macOS of the healthy Mac, like Catalina in the App Store.
 Note that don't click on install at this time.
 If you want an update of the current system, go to System Preferences > Software Update.
 Then download the macOS installation files.
 The installation files are in the Application folder by default.

-3. If your Mac with Apple T2 chip (Check in Apple menu > About This Mac), you should enter macOS Recovery mode > Startup Security Utility > check Allow booting from external media.
+3. If your Mac with Apple T2 or M1 chip (Check in Apple menu > About This Mac), you should enter macOS Recovery Mode > Startup Security Utility > check Allow booting from external media.

 Next, create a bootable installer:

 - Connect the USB drive to the healthy Mac.